qouteall/qouteall-blog/Cognitive-biases.md

 - Making different choices can increase exploration and help discovering new things.
 Only making one decision reduces exploration.
 - In real world, the distribution may change and the highest-probability choice may change.
 Always choosing the same choice can be risky, especially when the opponent can learn your behavior.
 - In real world, many things have patterns, so pattern-seeking may be useful.
+- In real world, the "good" is often multi-dimensional.
+Overly optimizing for one aspect often hurt other aspects.
+Not choosing the seemingly optimal choice may have hidden benefits.

 ### Confusing correlation as causation